Skip to main content

 Fractional Cost

-A strong fractional VP of Product costs $10-20K/month, depending on the engagement depth.
+A strong fractional product leader costs $10-20K/month, depending on the engagement depth.
 For a typical 2-3 day/week operator engagement at $12K/month, the annual cost is $144K.

 You get: an experienced operator who has done this 10+ times, immediate start (no 3-month search), flexible duration (leave when the job is done), and zero equity dilution.